arefmokhtari/plself/README.md

 *note: to use 'pytgcalls' in version 0.7 project, python3 version must be < 3.10*

-## - first, fill 'plLibS/plConfig.py' to set the complete config
+## - first, fill '.env' to set the complete config
 # config:

 * API_ID && API_HASH :  set ur API